Here To Help!

 “Take the whole building,” Bob said. ”Everything but the annex at the rear.
 We still use that for classes.”

-That was the beginning of what became a busy drop-in center and the hub of TRIAD;s expanding work.
+That was the beginning of what became a busy drop-in center and the hub of TRIAD’s expanding work.
 We made free professional counseling available.
-Several still-existent meetings were started in the rooms upstairs.
+Several 12 Step meetings were started in the rooms upstairs and some still exist today.
 The center has been closed for years now, but the recovering community needs something like it.
 There is plenty of program in the Wilmington area, but very little place.

 We are very grateful for the generosity of the members of ValleyPoint Church in Glen Mills.
 The church – which one of our counselors, Mallory Giles, attends – selected TRIAD as one of four charities to be recipients of the funds raised as part of their Christmas Initiative.
 The church raised over $100,000!
 In January their pastor, Reverend Eric Koehler (pictured here), presented TRIAD with a check for $26,000.
 It will be put to very good use in our counseling program.
 Thank you so much!